About ESSA Scholars

 The ESSA Vision

-The Earth Systems Science for the Anthropocene (ESSA) initiative is motivated by the understanding that transdisciplinary scholarship embedded in partnerships with real-world practitioners, communities, and publics in meaningful ways is absolutely essential to inform actionable science that advances societal impact and social justice.
+The Earth Systems Science for the Anthropocene initiative is motivated by the understanding that transdisciplinary scholarship embedded in partnerships with real-world practitioners, communities, and publics in meaningful ways is absolutely essential to inform actionable science that advances societal impact and social justice.

 A Change in Earth…